pcollinscode/DataVisualization/README.md

 ![Dependency Wheel](/images/DependencyWheel.png)

 ## Minimum system requirements
+Requirements for modifying and executing the code.

 1. Modifying Code - Requirements to modify source code.
         1. Any C# editor (**Recommendation**: Visual Studio 2017 Community Edition or higher).
-2. Executing Code.
+1. Executing Code.
         1. Visual Studio - allows code to run locally and in debug mode because it installs IIS Express.
-        2. Without Visual Studio, Will need to install IIS locally and set up a local web server to run code.
+        1. Without Visual Studio, Will need to install IIS locally and set up a local web server to run code.

 ## Errors
 There are two different error location and types.
 Either from the client as Javascript errors or the server side as C# exceptions.
 Exceptions on the server side are not swallowed so they will appear as HTTP error codes.
 Any errors can be reported in this repository as issues.